spacl-ua/CLIC/README.md

 	gcloud sql databases create clic2022 --instance clic

-# 5. Create kubernetes cluster
+# 5. a.
+Create kubernetes cluster (if needed, so far shared across years)

 Create a cluster which will run decoders and other servers: